maxmin13/consul-prj/README.md

 ***<pre>  curl -i -H 'Accept: application/json' http://${sinatra-instance-public-ip}/json</pre>*** The Sinatra web application and Redis database are run in Docker containers on different AWS instances/Docker engines.</br>
 The Sinatra and Redis AWS instances and the Admin instance partecipates in a Docker swarm, on top of which has been laid a Docker overlay network, ***sinnet3***.
-The Sinatra and Redis containers are isolated in this network.
+The Sinatra and Redis containers communicate in this network.
 <br/>

 ![alt text](https://github.com/maxmin13/consul-prj/blob/master/img/overlay.png)